Affordable Housing - Supplementary Planning Guidance 2024

 5. Affordable Housing Policy

-5.1 The Mid and East Antrim Borough Council LDP 2030 will identify land for affordable housing using two mechanisms:
+5.1 The Council's LDP 2030 will identify land for affordable housing using two mechanisms:

 1. LDP policy delivered through Development Management: The Plan Strategy Policy HOU5 Affordable Housing in Settlements sets the proportion of affordable housing required for all residential developments of a certain threshold or more.